HumanSignal/Adala/README.md

 # ADALA
 ADALA: Automated Data Labeling Framework.

 ADALA is a framework for automated data labeling.
-It uses a combination of Large Language Models (LLMs) and Active Learning (AL) to label data.
+It uses a combination of Large Language Models (LLMs) autonomous agents and Active Learning (AL) to label data.
 It is designed to be used with [Label Studio](https://labelstud.io/) to provide a human-in-the-loop data labeling experience.

 Here is what ADALA does:
 - [LLM instructions generation](#llm-instructions-generation)